profsmucker/ta-works/taworks/README.md

-# End to end testing instructions
+# End to End Testing Instructions

 _You will need to vpn if you aren't on campus wifi and let others know you're about to deploy on the box, only 1 branch can be tested at a time_